tylershelton/inflow/database/README.md

 	}

-	item zero or many -- zero or one feed : "" user-item one -- zero or more collection-useritem : "" item one -- one or more user-item : ""
+	item zero or many -- zero or one feed : "" user_item one -- zero or more collection_useritem : ""
+	item one -- one or more user_item : ""

-	user_account one -- zero or more user-item  : ""
+	user_account one -- zero or more user_item  : ""
-	user_account one -- zero or more user-feed  : ""
+	user_account one -- zero or more user_feed  : ""
 	user_account one -- zero or more collection : ""

-	feed one -- one or more user-feed : ""
+	feed one -- one or more user_feed : ""

-	collection one -- zero or more collection-useritem : ""
+	collection one -- zero or more collection_useritem : ""
 ```